 For the seats use a no-slip wall condition fixed temperature value: \(T\) = 29.85 \(°C\)

 The default settings for Numerics and Simulation Control are usually suitable.
 Experienced users can use the manual settings for better convergence.
-For this thermal comfort tutorial, only change the maximum runtime to 30000 sec, as the simulation will take longer than the default time (1000 sec).
+For this thermal comfort tutorial, only change the maximum runtime to 30000 seconds, as the simulation will take longer than the default maximum runtime.

 Reminder

 The maximum runtime of your simulation is specified in real clock time.
-When the simulation run surpasses this limit, it will be terminated.
+When the simulation run surpasses this limit, it will be cancelled.

 Result control items allow us to request the solver to compute special quantities from the simulation, that are not delivered by default.
 In this case, we will request the Thermal Comfort Parameters fields, as we are interested in these quantities for the evaluation of the results.